Report a Claim

 Find Claim Services

-Your dwelling and most of its contents – such as your roof, laptop, and furniture – may lose value over time due to factors such as age, wear and tear, and obsolescence.
+Your dwelling and most of its contents – such as your roof, laptop, and furniture – may lose value over time due to factors such as age and wear and tear.
 This loss in value is commonly known as depreciation.

 Under most insurance policies, claim reimbursement begins with an initial payment for the Actual Cash Value (ACV) of your damage, or the value of the damaged or destroyed item(s) at the time of the loss.